Skip to main content

 This notebook was created by Sergey Tomin (sergey.tomin@desy.de).
 April 2025.

 This tutorial is motivated by a practical task: improving the time resolution of current profile measurements using a Transverse Deflecting Structure (TDS) at the European XFEL (EuXFEL).
+The tutorial itself is available in Jupyter Notebook format and can be downloaded here.

 The lattice files used in this tutorial can be found in this repository.